 8. How can I find a book and how to locate it?

-Using Summon or the OPAC PCs you can search the library printed collection, the books are ordered by call number, after you get your search results take the Call Number and if your book from the General collection you can find call numbers starting from A to P in the 1st floor and call numbers starting from Q to Z in the 2nd floor, other collections are in the Ground floor.
+Using EDS or the OPAC PCs you can search the library printed collection, the books are ordered by call number, after you get your search results take the Call Number and if your book from the General collection you can find call numbers starting from A to P in the 1st floor and call numbers starting from Q to Z in the 2nd floor, other collections are in the Ground floor.